 In 2019 we set-up our “green committee” with the aim of working together to come up with green initiatives to reduce and manage our carbon emissions.
 From this, Project Glás was created.

 Our vision for Project Glás was to spread awareness, baseline our current carbon footprint and to work towards reducing and offsetting that same footprint, through our actions and decisions, both big and small on a day to day basis.

 Our goal was and continues to be, to educate and support everyone within the company to enable us as a team and individually to become greener in our actions and decisions.
 The Project Glás team is made up of staff and management volunteers.
 It meets regularly to ensure decisions are implemented.
 Check back for further updates.

-Through our research, we came across the “Go Carbon Neutral 2020” initiative, and from that have formed a partnership with other companies and Irish Forestry.
+Through our research, we came across the “Go Carbon Neutral 2020” initiative, and from that have formed a partnership with other companies and Forestry Partners.

 The aim of this campaign is to work with other companies to “Fight Climate Change with Native Irish Woodland Creation”.
 Offsetting our carbon emissions by planting forestry and thereby becoming carbon neutral from 2020.

 This initiative also aligns with seven of the seventeen UN Strategic Development Goals – specifically:

 Goal 3: Good Health and Well-being

 Goal 6: Clean Water and Sanitation